-Issue Ask yourself The school's appraisal policy Is it clear how teachers' objectives will be set, how their performance will be assessed and how any moderation will take place?
+Issue Ask yourself The school's appraisal policy Is it clear how teachers' objectives will be set, how performance will be assessed and how moderation will take place?
+Does the policy and related process avoid unnecessary bureaucracy for all parties concerned, and will it proportionately support robust decisions?
 Setting objectives Are school leaders clear about the type and levels of performance that might lead to pay progression?
 Are school leaders clear how to reflect this in setting individual objectives?
 Do objectives clearly identify success criteria?
 Are the targets or objectives achievable?
 How will you measure performance?
 How will you know if teachers have met their objectives?
 Will you have higher expectations of some teachers (for example those on higher pay ranges)?
 Will the headteacher or other senior leader moderate objectives to ensure quality and consistency?
 Are all teachers clear about what they need to do to achieve progression by the end of the year?
 Observation and assessment Is the appraisal policy clear on how observation is managed within the school and on how much observation is likely to take place?
-What other evidence do you want to see (lesson plans; examples of marking)?
-Are you clear about how you will assess teachers' performance against the relevant standards?
-Appraisal reports Do appraisal reports provide the needed evidence base to support pay recommendations?
-Consistency and moderation How will senior leaders quality-assure judgements that lead to pay progression?
-Is any observation externally verified?
-By whom?
+What other evidence do you want to see (such as examples of pupils' work and progress)?Are you clear about how you will assess teachers' performance against the relevant standards?